cheukhongip/Motion-Planning-for-Self-Driving-Cars-Project/README.md

 Key areas included behavioral decision-making, trajectory generation, collision avoidance, velocity planning, and the interface between planning and vehicle control.

-## Course

-This project was completed as part of the University of Toronto Self-Driving Cars Specialization on Coursera.

-The repository is intended to demonstrate the project workflow, autonomous-driving concepts, and simulation results.

 The repository is intended to demonstrate the project workflow, autonomous-driving concepts, and simulation results.